-I have previously written about some of the methods of sharing content in Power BI, such as Work spaces, Publish To Web, and Content Pack.
-Latest update of Power BI includes stunning update for sharing mechanism which is the best of all for sharing.
-In this post I’ll explain everything about new Power BI Apps; a mechanism to share the content in Power BI in a way that has security and governance together.
-If you want to learn more about Power BI; Read Power BI book from Rookie to Rock Star.
+You’ve learned previously about some of the methods of sharing content in Power BI, such as Workspaces and Dashboard Sharing.
+In this article, I’ll explain everything about the Power BI Apps, a mechanism to share the content in Power BI in a way that has security and governance together.
+Power BI App used together with the workspace, can build an ultimate sharing strategy in many organizations.
+If you want to learn more about Power BI, Read the Power BI book from Rookie to Rock Star.

 Power BI App

 Power BI App differs from the mobile App for Power BI.
 Power BI App is a way of sharing content with end users.
 You already know about the limitations of Dashboard Sharing and Workspace sharing.
 The Power BI App method provides an extensive approach to sharing content for end users.
 With Power BI apps, you can share content with end users without worrying about changing something in the development environment.
 Managing multiple environments is much easier with this approach.
 An app can be shared with a group of people or the entire organization.

 In addition to separating the dev and user environments, Apps come with another helpful point.
 The Power BI app can be shared with free users in the Power BI if the workspace in which the Power BI content is located is under a premium capacity.

 To start creating an app, you’ll need a workspace.
 Workspaces in Power BI are called App workspaces because you can create an app on top of a workspace (they are also called organization workspaces).
 The content that you will have in this workspace can be selected for the App to be shared with users.
 In the previous article, you learned how to create and manage workspaces.